Laudato Si’!

 Bishop Marcus said: ’The Diocese of Leeds has enjoyed a long partnership with Interdiocesan Fuel Management (IFM) and its commitment to renewable energy, and we have now divested ourselves of the few remaining investments in fossil fuel companies.
 As we continue to strive for realistic, achievable, incremental goals, specific to the needs and context of our local ecology, we are also respectful of the worldwide environment.
 Care for Our Common Home is woven into the warp and weft of our Diocesan Family life; not only do we proclaim ‘Laudato Si’!’ with our words, but also give praise to Him in all our deeds!’

-Working with Interdiocesan Fuel Management (IFM) for many years, our most recent Green Energy certificates show progress in the right direction: 100% of our electricity and gas is now from renewable sources.
+Working with Interdiocesan Fuel Management (IFM) for decades, our Green Energy certificates over the years have shown progress in the right direction.

-We have also obtained through IFM, the raw data on our energy consumption which will enable us to calculate a baseline for our Carbon Footprint, using the following template methodology created by the Guardians of Creation Group.
+We have also obtained through IFM, the raw data on our parishes’ and Pastoral Centre’s energy consumption which, with the help of a student project at Leeds Trinity University, enabled us to calculate a baseline for our Carbon Footprint in 2023 (1.6 Million Tonnes of CO2) and 2024 (1.2 Million Tonnes of CO2).
+This calculation (which does not include schools) was done using the following template methodology created by the Guardians of Creation Group.

-Other priorities on our list of achievable green initiatives with real impact include home and hybrid working for Curia employees, cutting down on commuting pollution, plus other plans in progress addressing national and international travel.
+Other priorities on our list of achievable green initiatives with real impact include a Policy for home and hybrid working for Curia employees, cutting down on commuting pollution, plus other plans in progress addressing national and international travel.

-The Diocesan Curia Environmental Group comprises a team including decision makers with professional expertise at your service to help with, and learn from, YOUR parish and school ideas and communicate your initiatives through this page to inspire others!
+The Diocesan Laudato Si’ Sustainability Group is at your service to help with, and learn from, YOUR parish and school ideas and communicate your initiatives through these pages to inspire others!